Aupajo/linebacker/README.md

 # Linebacker

-Drop in a script tag into your page to draw baselines on your page.
-Great for checking your vertical rhythm.
+Linebacker will pick out the line height of your page and draw ruled notepaper lines to show you where your baselines should be.

 ```html
 <script src="http://linebacker.herokuapp.com/rule" type="text/javascript" charset="utf-8"></script>